 Support may start at a quite simple level, to see what works well and what doesn’t.
 Depending on how your child responds to the support will help decide the next step.
 If it works well, it will stay in place and carry on.
 If it works a bit or not at all, then more or different support may be added or tried.
-It’s often a trial and error process to get the right fit for your child.

 Many schools are flexible and very creative about the support they give individual children.
 Often SEN support works well when relationships are good – those between a child or young person and the staff and those between staff and parents.
 In fact, relationships are often the key, whoever they’re with.
 The right words, at the right times or the right approach when things go wrong can make a huge difference to a child.

 It’s worth remembering that lots of support for children with SEND costs little or nothing – such as making sure they sit in the place where they are most comfortable in class, or giving them small tasks to do to build their self-esteem.
 These changes to the way that staff and schools do things are sometimes called reasonable adjustments.